Panorama Image Stitching Software – I use Panoweaver 9, which runs for $299.00

-A few weeks ago I decided to really tackle the problem with bare spots on my yard.
-Well actually they are bigger than spots.
-There is a lot of shade so this will always be an area that needs more work than the sunny sections of the yard.
+A few weeks ago, I tackled the problem of bare spots in my yard.
+Well, they are more significant than spots.
+There is a lot of shade, so this will always be an area that needs more work than the sunny sections of the yard.

-Just two weeks later and you can see in these photos the results of a much greener yard.
+Just two weeks later, you can see the results of a much greener yard in these photos.

-Now here you can see the areas I didn’t cultivate did not produce as much grass.
-Some grass seed and fertilizer fell in those areas but the difference was in the turning the soil about 2″ – 3″ that buried the seeds and helped them grow.
+Here you can see the areas I didn’t cultivate did not produce as much grass.
+Some grass seed and fertilizer fell in those areas, but the difference was in the turning the soil about 2″ – 3″ that buried the seeds and helped them grow.

-With just celebrating Easter at our church I was reminded of the Parable of the Sower that Jesus told.
+Just celebrating Easter at our church reminded me of the Parable of the Sower that Jesus told.

 You reap what you sow.
 We have all heard this before, but what can a photographer learn from this?
-You need to go back to your present clients and reconnect with them.
-You need to give them more information about you and what new things you are doing.
-This is like fertilizing your yard.
+First, you must return to your present clients and reconnect with them.
+Next, you need to give them more information about you and what new things you are doing.
+Reconnecting with clients is like fertilizing your yard.

-Now some ground is hard as rock.
-A farmer uses a tiller to break up ground that has not been farmed or has become extremely hard.
-A farmer uses a cultivator for loosening the soil in an existing planting area, weeding the area during the growing season and mixing compost into the soil.
+Now some ground is hard as a rock.
+So first, a farmer uses a tiller to break up dirt that has not been farmed or has become extremely hard.
+Next, a farmer uses a cultivator to loosen the soil in an existing planting area, weeding the area during the growing season, and mixing compost into the ground.

-You may have to do a lot a leg work and go and really beat the pavement finding those new clients.
-You may need to have some good examples to leave with them either through your website, e-newsletter, or printed material.
-You may need to get some friends that work with those potential clients to help introduce you and break the ice for you.
+You may have to do a lot of leg work and go and beat the pavement finding those new clients.
+You may need some good examples to leave with them through your website, e-newsletter, or printed material.
+You may need to get friends working with those potential clients to help introduce you and break the ice for you.

-Even Jesus knew that your competition will try and sabotage all your good work.
-He told a parable about it as well.
+Even Jesus knew that your competition would try and sabotage all your good work.
+So he told a parable about it as well.
 It follows the Parable of the Sower:

 “The owner’s servants came to him and said, ‘Sir, didn’t you sow good seed in your field?
 Where then did the weeds come from?’